diegoalarc/GeodesiCL/README.md

 This was a project created between [Diego Alarcón](https://www.linkedin.com/in/diegoalarc%C3%B3nd%C3%ADaz/) and [Karla Riquelme](https://www.linkedin.com/in/karlariquelmecarrillo/) seeing the need to introduce the new generation of professionals in the learning of software language and in turn present free software.

+We currently have two ways to install this package, as it is not yet finalized for posting to [cran] (https://cran.r-project.org/).

+## First option

 To use this package you should install [R](https://www.r-project.org/) & [RStudio](https://rstudio.com/), and simply copy and paste the following command into the [RStudio](https://rstudio.com/) console:

 install.package("devtools")